fwmarkcheung/camunda-animal-adoption/README.md

     http://localhost:8080/userchoice/Mark-2024-09-06-18-59-16-0400

+**To shutdown the containers and cleanup images, execute the following commands:**

+    docker compose down;docker rmi -f camunda-animal-adoption-web harperdb/harperdb

 # Debug tips
     // Return the definitions of all databases and tables within the database. curl --location 'http://localhost:9925' \